 Auto accidents can cause a bit of property damage at best, and be deadly at worst.
 Too many people don’t think an accident can happen to them and they take too many chances out on the road.
 This makes things worse for all drivers.

-Here are 25 things you didn’t know about auto accidents.
+Here is a list of 25 things you didn’t know about auto accidents, straight from a car accident lawyer:

 - Auto accidents are the most common type of personal injury in the United States.